Strategic Action Plan

 - At least 70 percent of Washington adults, ages 25-44, will have a postsecondary credential.

-The proposals in this plan can help move the needle on educational attainment.
+The funding and policy recommendations in this plan can help move the needle on educational attainment.
 They were developed with input from stakeholders across the sectors, including K-12, community and technical colleges, and public and private baccalaureate institutions.
-The proposals also align with the Council's 2013 Roadmap report.
+The recommendations also align with the Council's 2013 Roadmap report.

 What these tools have in common is that their utility stretches beyond any one sector of our education system.
 A financial aid program isn’t just for postsecondary affordability; it’s a commitment that helps low-income middle and high school students envision a pathway to college.
 Dual credit isn’t just about high-achieving high school students; it reduces the total cost of a postsecondary credential.
 Work study isn’t just financial aid; it helps students gain real-world work experience in their field of study.Our challenge is in making Washington’s effective programs accessible to all students.
 Some students may receive a State Need Grant award and therefore take on less student loan debt.
 Other students, who may have the same income and even attend the same institution, may not receive State Need Grant because there isn’t enough funding available.
 Some students in a high school course receive college credit, while other students in the same course (with identical grades) do not, only because their families were unable to pay the course fees.
 It’s time to make the system work for all students.